Markavian/mkv25-responsive-website/deploy/README.md

 Then run: `npm install`

 Provided the FTP details are correct, you can then run the stage and live release commands:
-- stage-code
+- npm run stage-code
-- stage-images
+- npm run stage-images
+- npm run stage-content
+- npm run stage-articles
-- stage-all
+- npm run stage-all
-- live-release
+- npm run live-release

 ## Configuration